Asymptotic Normality of Subgraph Counts in Sparse Inhomogeneous Random Graphs: Fluctuations of Subgraph Counts in Sparse -Random Graphs

 \subsection{Preliminaries}

-The preliminary towards deriving the asymptotic distribution is $Z(H, G_n)$ is to figure out rate at which $\rho_n$ has to diverge such that $G_n \sim G(n, \rho_n, W)$ contains at least one (or infinitely many) copies of $H$.
-For the classical Erd\H{o}s-R\'{e}nyi model this is standard fare in the random graphs literature (see \cite[Chapter 3]{JLR}).
+The preliminary step towards deriving the asymptotic distribution of $Z_n(H, G_n)$ is to figure out the rate at which $\rho_n$ has to diverge such that $G_n \sim G(n, \rho_n, W)$ contains at least one (or infinitely many) copies of $H$.
+For the classical Erd\H{o}s-R\'{e}nyi model this is standard fare in the random graphs literature (see \citet[Chapter 3]{JLR}).
 In particular, it depends on whether or not the graph $H$ is balanced:

 \begin{defn}[Balanced graph]\cite[Equation (3.6)]{JLR} For a fixed graph $H=(V(H), E(H))$, define